EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==
+= 1.8.9 =
+* Added default Harmonized System (HS) code configuration for products.
+This allows merchants with a single product type to set up the plugin faster and more efficiently.

 = 1.8.8 =
 * Fixed a bug where payment options would flicker in the WooCommerce blocks-used checkout page on some installations
 * Fixed a bug with tax mismatches in the blocks-used checkout and cart pages for WooCommerce.

 = 1.8.7 =
 * WooCommercecheckout blocks support enhanced.
 EAS compliance plugin now fully supports checkout blocks in Standard and Full landed cost modes